wasamasa/shackle/README.rst

   ``shackle-preserve-emacs-defaults`` set to ``nil``.
 It can be used this way to have the described behaviour on a case-by-case basis instead for everything by default.
-Another way of using it may be in the default rule to only alter ``switch-to-buffer`` to pop up windows instead while keep this Emacs default.
+Another way of using it may be in the fallback rule to only alter ``switch-to-buffer`` to pop up windows instead while keeping this Emacs default.

 - ``:frame`` and ``t``:

   Pop buffer to a frame instead of a window.

-To have an exception to a default rule, use the condition of your choice and either don't list the key-value pair, use a different value or use a placeholder key with any value.
+To have an exception to a fallback rule, use the condition of your choice and either don't list the key-value pair, use a different value or use a placeholder key with any value.